-The two bodies (WP-HROB and WP-SNFF) are implementing closely related and complementary programmes, focused on environmental aspects for the first and food and feed aspects for the second.
-Their co-operation on issues of common interest resulted in a document developed jointly by the two bodies, the "Consensus Document on Molecular Characterisation of Plants Derived from Modern Biotechnology", published in 2010 (included in Volume 3 of the current series) (OECD, 2010b).
-The two bodies also refer to the same "unique identifiers" assigned by developers to transgenic products approved for cultivation and/or for food and feed use; they wish to keep this system defined by the OECD always relevant and adapted to new types of products and new species.
-The unique identifier system is described in Volume 3 (OECD, 2010b).
+The Working Group and the Task Force are implementing closely related and complementary programmes, focused on environmental aspects for the first and on food and feed aspects for the second.
+Their co-operation on issues of common interest resulted in the first document developed jointly by the two bodies, the "Consensus document on molecular characterisation of plants derived from modern biotechnology", published in 2010 (included in Volume 3 of the current series).